sirenmarkets/SIPs/SIPS/sip-14.md

   ![Tuvasa-grant](https://user-images.githubusercontent.com/74500786/123841105-04c2d880-d8c4-11eb-81e6-62520d4cf25c.jpg)

-## What is the Siren Grants Program
+## What is the Siren Aqua Grants Program

-In order to promote a more vibrant community, the Siren Grants Program is proposed to push forward the decentralized development of the protocol.
+In order to promote a more vibrant community, the Siren Aqua Grants Program is proposed to push forward the decentralized development of the protocol.
 The goal is to provide support to projects seeking to further the development and decentralization, therefore grants will be provided to the following categories:
-- Decentralization

 - Usability
+- Community
-- Developer Tools
+- Developer Tooling
+- Request for Proposal (RFP)

 These being the core focus, there should also be two categories as a catch-all, one is for Siren Foundation defined projects or Request for Proposals (RFPs) as they are formally known in the non-degen world, the other is simply for Others.
 The latter being a category for community driven solutions that do not fit in the standard categories.